Expand To Show Full Article

 The difference between analytical and preparative HPLC.

 Preparative HPLC:- Dimensions of column up to 3 cm i.d.For preparative HPLC flow rate in excess of 100 ml/min.
-In preparative or semi-preparative HPLC volume of sample from 1.0 ml to 5.0 ml or more.
+In preparative or semi-preparative HPLC volume of the sample from 1.0 ml to 5.0 ml or more.

 Chromatography Process